11 Best Criminal Justice Schools in Georgia

 Courses Offered

-Students who enroll in the Bachelor of Science in Criminal Justice program at Dalton State University gain a strong foundation in communication skills and the analytical, and research skills that they need to work in criminal justice.
+Students who enroll in the Bachelor of Science in Criminal Justice program at Dalton State University gain a strong foundation in communication skills the analytical, and research skills that they need to work in criminal justice.

 The program courses prepare students to work in private security, law enforcement, corrections, probation, or parole.